mcx/FFCP-GCodeSnippets/README.md

 You should never exceed 240°C for longer than a few minutes if you have not upgraded your hot-ends to all-metal.
 For PETG you should be able to get decent results at 240°C but I do recommend an all-metal hot-end with a pointy steel nozzle and higher temperatures to obtain good results with PETG.
 (For the best results, you also need variable fan speed to apply mild cooling.)
 I have included one example PETG filament profile (the one whose name does not end in `-fan`) that is safe to use on an unmodified FFCP, but don't expect nice-looking results with it on a stock extruder.

+## FlatPak misery (if you are using Linux)

+Prusa's decision to distribute PrusaSlicer in Linux through *FlatPak* has basically **broken the entire workflow** of automatically invoking `make_fcp_x3g.pl` as a post-processing script.
+You can still use the PrusaSlicer profiles and post-processing script(s) in Linux, but it will require more steps per 3D print.

+The problem is that PrusaSlicer now only has direct access to the limited environment inside its FlatPak container, which lacks Perl and also GPX.
+For the seamless workflow that used to Just Work™, the FlatPak would now need to run the script using a Perl runtime from *outside* the FlatPak container, but at the same time this runtime would need to read and write to the temporary g-code file *inside* the container, and then we also have the extra x3g file which will be lost.
+There is no sane solution to make this work.
+All my attempts have turned into dead-ends.

+Your options are, in increasing order of geek skill level:
+1. Forget about the automated workflow, do not configure the post-processing script in PrusaSlicer (consider `PATH` to be empty in the rest of this guide), and instead run it manually.
+2. Same as 1, but instead of manually running the script, use something like `inotifywait`, or Python's `watchdog`, to set up a simple script that reacts when you save a `.gcode` file in a certain directory, and then invokes the `make_fcp_x3g.pl` script on it.
+This will work as smoothly as before, but it will require some geekery.
+2. Compile PrusaSlicer yourself so it can be run outside of FlatPak.
+Most people will not even want to try this.

 # Installation and Setup Instructions

 If you have a question, please go through both [the companion webpage](https://www.dr-lex.be/software/ffcp-slic3r-profiles.html) and this README (again).
 I will most likely not answer any mails that ask something already clearly explained on any of those two pages.
 If you think parts of this README can be improved, the best thing you can do is provide the improved text, for instance by creating a new GitHub issue or maybe even a pull request, or just by sending the remarks through the contact page of [my website](https://www.dr-lex.be/).